javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

     This is called the "Same Origin Policy".
 To work around that, *both pages* must contain a special JavaScript code that handles data exchange.

     The limitation is again for user's safety.
 A page from `http://anysite.com` which a user has opened must not be able to open or access another browser tab with the URL `http://gmail.com` and steal information from there.
 - JavaScript can easily communicate over the net to the server where the current page came from.
 But its ability to receive data from other sites/domains is crippled.
-Though possible, it requires the explicit agreement (expressed in HTTP headers) from the remote side.
+Though possible, it requires explicit agreement (expressed in HTTP headers) from the remote side.
 Once again, that's safety limitations.

 ![](limitations.png)